acquitelol/elle/README.md

 * Single quotes are strictly for characters
 * Double quotes are strictly for strings
 * Constants must be at the top level of files & start with `const`
-* Variables must be inside of operations & start with `let`
 * Returning from operations is done with the `ret` keyword

 > If you have any questions, please [raise an issue](https://github.com/acquitelol/elle/issues/new) :3